neel0patel/Milestone-Project-1-Browser-Game/README.md

 ## Description

 Hello my names Neel and this is my first independent browser game project.
 This project's goal is to create a browser game with functionality, specs, and design that all work.
 The creation of this browser game consists of HTML, CSS and SCSS, and JavaScript.
 This browser game will be a replica of the classic Fall Ball game.
-Use the mouse to click `start the game`, afterwards, all that's needed is for you to use your `left` and `right` arrow keys to move the ball.
+Use the mouse to click `start game`, afterwards, all that's needed is for you to use your `left` and `right` arrow keys to move the ball.
 This is what your screen will look like before starting the game.
 ![Fall Ball](images/fallBall.png?raw=true "Fall Ball")

 ## Development Setup